Exclusive: Marie Kondo's 5 top tips for organizing a small kitchen

 1. Create a space that is easy to clean

 'A kitchen that is easy to clean makes it more enjoyable to cook in.
-One simple way is to add liners to shelves – not only does it make it look cleaner, it also makes cleaning easier,' Marie says.
-She also suggests 'placing dividers in drawers' as this makes the tidying process easier.
+One simple way is to add liners to kitchen shelving – not only does it make it look cleaner, it also makes cleaning easier,' Marie says.
+When it comes to organizing kitchen drawers, she also suggests 'placing dividers in drawers' as this makes the tidying process easier.

 'Drawers will look more organized, and items will have a designated place to store after they've been used,' Marie adds.